 Façade Width Permitted Aggregate Sign Area

 Less than 15 feet 20 SF

 15.1 to 25 feet 25 SF

 25.1 to 35 feet 30 SF

-Over 35 feet Facade Width x 66% + 10SF

-- Sign area: The size of the perimeter of the graphic elements such as lettering, symbols, diagrams, etc. which are applied or cut out.
+• Sign area: The size of the perimeter of the graphic elements such as lettering, symbols, diagrams, etc. which are applied or cut out.
 Sign area does not include support brackets, support posts or the use of rock, stone, wood, metal or other natural elements for aesthetic purposes.
-On a two-sided sign where the faces are parallel to each other and separated by less than one (1) foot, only one (1) face is counted in computing the sign's area. - Façade width shall be the linear measurement of the storefront containing a primary pedestrian entrance.
+On a two-sided sign where the faces are parallel